MyBeta/AwesomeMovienightThemes/README.md

-# :movie_camera: Awesome Movinight Themes
+# :movie_camera: Awesome Movienight Themes
 Find a theme for a movienight and a great selection of movies below

 ## :dart: Movienight Themes